-OBJECTIVE: Students will identify the number of objects in a set and the correct corresponding numeral.
+OBJECTIVES: Students will identify the number of objects in a set and the correct corresponding numeral.

-• 10 sheets of paper with numbers 1-10 written in each corner
+10 sheets of paper with numbers 1-10 written in each corner

-- 1. Have each student count out and place the appropriate number of planks on each paper. - 2.
+- 1. Have each student count out and place the appropriate amount of planks in each square. - 2.
 Students may form patterns or towers with the planks in each of the appropriate boxes.

-BUILDING EXTENSION: Make a mat or squares as above, but leave the numbers off.
-Have the students build towers on each of the squares with varying amounts of KEVA planks.
+BUILDING EXTENSION: Make a mat or squares as above but leave the numbers off of the squares.
+Have the students build towers on each of the squares with varying amounts of KEVA Planks.
 Another student can then identify the correct number of planks.
 Have the student write the amount on a small piece of paper and place it on the corresponding squares.
 The builder can then check the answers.